-The likelihood is that you have a reasonable audience size and reasonable budget.
+More likely, is that your business has a reasonable audience size and decent budget.

-In which case - considering that there are 5 million active advertisers on Facebook and an additional 1 million on Instagram - the chances that you’ll actually end up competing against yourself and having any real impact on the auction result is, well, slim.
+In which case - considering that in the first quarter of 2020, Facebook reported a staggering 8 million advertisers, and Instagram now boast over 2 million advertisers on their platform - the chances that you’ll actually end up competing against yourself and having any real impact on the auction result is slim.